imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/lap.md

 - Cause: `Splitting cost` or `Merging cost` is > 0 and is being triggered by false positives.
 - Fix: **set the offending cost to 0** (disabled).
 Only re-enable if you actually see biological splits / merges and the cost was previously too low to catch them.

-**LAP takes too long on dense data**
+**LapTrack takes too long on dense data**

-- Cause: LAP solves a global assignment problem; cost is roughly quadratic in the number of detections per frame.
+- Cause: LapTrack solves a global assignment problem; cost is roughly quadratic in the number of detections per frame.
 - Fix: switch to [TrackPy](trackpy) (adaptive search radius) or [btrack](btrack) with `Update method = APPROXIMATE` for very dense data.

 ## Outputs